- What’s It Like When A Cat Kneads?

 He’s Just Doing What Cats Do

-Many times this aggressive kneading may well happen when you’re away from home.
-It is in all likelihood, a form of boredom.
+This aggressive kneading may often happen when you’re away from home.

 One of these is reducing the risk of testicular cancer.